24004372/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# Exp 1: Mean and variance of a discrete  distribution

 # Date:29.04.25